mobi-css/mobi.css/site/docs.md

 - Heavy use of flexbox, super flexible, less than 10 lines of custom style in the [Homepage](http://getmobicss.com/).
 - Focus on mobile, show mobile pages in desktop with a sidebar on the left or right.

-## Downloads
+## Getting started

-You can download Mobi.css in [this page](https://github.com/xcatliu/mobi.css/releases).
+You can download Mobi.css in [this page](https://github.com/xcatliu/mobi.css/releases), then use `dist/mobi.min.css` for the compressed version.

 Or use npm to install: